 Marlys’ passion for media and building community converge in much of her current work.

-Her areas of focus include food and agriculture, having grown up on a dairy farm in Harrison Township, Elkhart County, Ind., working on both a fair-trade coffee farm in Chanchamayo, Peru, and covering agriculture at the Indiana Statehouse and local farmer stories and trends; and education, having covered local schools and education issues as a journalist, later marketing schools and education programs.
+Her areas of focus include food and agriculture, growing up on a dairy farm in Harrison Township, Elkhart County, Ind., working on both a fair-trade coffee farm in Chanchamayo, Peru, and covering agriculture at the Indiana Statehouse and local farmer stories and trends; and education, having covered local schools and education issues as a journalist, later marketing schools and education programs.

 Marlys has also been the marketing director for GoShakes, the Goshen (Ind.)
 Shakespeare group.
 She has been a member of the United Way of Elkhart County‘s education panel, of the First Fridays taskforce for downtown Goshen, a communications liaison for the MCESA Youth Transition Advisory Council, and is currently serving her second term as vice president of programming for the Arizona School Public Relations Association.